siderishub/Mlops-group-60/reports/README.md

 > *package to do ... and ... in our project*.
 >
 > Answer:

-> We used the Pytorch Image Models (timm) deep-learning library for our project as it aligned with our objectives and requirements,
-> as it has a high variety of available pre-trained models that we could choose from.
-From this we used the pretrained model
-> "mobilenetv3_small_050.lamb_in1k"  which is a image classification model trained on Image-Net1k.
-We compared this model to a
-> simple baseline convolutional neural network that we built using pytorch.
-The advantage of using the timm library is the easy
-> integration of the pretrained models and the ease of changing to a different model from the available library.
-Using the model,
-> the X-Ray images from our dataset were analysed for signs of pneumonia infections and classified in the positive or negative
+We used the Pytorch Image Models (timm) deep-learning library for our project as it aligned with our objectives and requirements, as it has a high variety of available pre-trained models that we could choose from.
+From this we used the pretrained model "mobilenetv3_small_050.lamb_in1k"  which is a image classification model trained on Image-Net1k.
+We compared this model to a simple baseline convolutional neural network that we built using pytorch.
+The advantage of using the timm library is the easy integration of the pretrained models and the ease of changing to a different model from the available library.
+Using the model, the X-Ray images from our dataset were analysed for signs of pneumonia infections and classified in the positive or negative class.
-> class.

---- question 3 fill here ---

 ## Coding environment

-> In the following section we are interested in learning more about you local development environment.
-This includes
-> how you managed dependencies, the structure of your code and how you managed code quality.
+In the following section we are interested in learning more about you local development environment.
+This includes how you managed dependencies, the structure of your code and how you managed code quality.

 ### Question 4